orbeon/orbeon-forms-doc/form-runner/persistence/purging-old-data.md

 [SINCE Orbeon Forms 2023.1]

 There is now a [Purge function](/form-runner/feature/purging-historical-data.md) which allows you to purge data from the Forms Admin page.
-This is the recommended way to purge data.w
+This is the recommended way to purge data.

 ## Rationale